-However, some people find that using baking soda in this way can damage their vacuum cleaners.
+However, some people find that using baking soda in this way can ruin their vacuum cleaners.
 If so, you may have an expensive repair on your hand, or in the worst case, you may eventually have to completely replace your vacuum cleaner.
-We will study how baking soda may damage your vacuum cleaner, and the ways to prevent any damage, as well as the cleaning alternatives you can use if you think baking soda is not suitable for you.
+We will study how baking soda may ruin your vacuum cleaner and the ways to prevent any damage, as well as the cleaning alternatives you can use if you think baking soda is not suitable for you.

 How Does Baking Soda Destroy Your Vacuum Cleaner?

-Generally speaking, using baking soda in moderation will not damage the vacuum cleaner.
-However, if you use the vacuum cleaner to smoke too much baking soda at one time, or you often use the vacuum cleaner to smoke baking soda, problems will occur.
+Generally speaking, using baking soda in moderation will not ruin the vacuum cleaner.
+However, if you use too much baking soda at one time, or you often use the vacuum cleaner with baking soda, problems will occur.

 Because baking soda particles are small, they can usually enter the motor at the bottom of the vacuum cleaner.
 Usually, the motor will be isolated from the suction area, but small particles will sometimes enter, especially when you use a slightly old or good vacuum cleaner.

-These particles will cause irreparable damage to the motor of the vacuum cleaner, and in some cases will lead to a complete short circuit.
+These particles will cause irreparable ruin to the motor of the vacuum cleaner, and in some cases will lead to a complete short circuit.